Antwone Fisher (film)

-Antwone Fisher is a 2002 American biographical drama film directed by and starring Denzel Washington in his film directing debut.
+Antwone Fisher is a 2002 American biographical drama film directed by and starring Denzel Washington in his film directorial debut.
 Washington stars in the film as the psychiatrist Jerome Davenport, alongside Derek Luke in the title role; Luke personally knew the real Antwone Fisher prior to being cast.
 The film marked Luke's Hollywood debut.
-Former model Joy Bryant also appears, playing Fisher's girlfriend.
+Joy Bryant also appears, playing Fisher's girlfriend.

 The film is inspired by a true story, with the real Antwone Fisher credited as the screenwriter and is based on his autobiographical book Finding Fish.
 The film was produced by Todd Black, Randa Haines, and Washington and features a soundtrack by Mychael Danna.

 Black was first inspired to make the film upon hearing the story from Fisher, who was then working as a security guard at Sony Pictures Studios.

 Plot

 Antwone "Fish" Fisher is a temperamental young man from Cleveland, Ohio, with a violent history who is serving in the U.S. Navy.
 His father was killed before he was born and his teenage mother, Eva Mae Fisher, ended up arrested soon after and put in jail, where she gave birth to him.
 He was then placed in an orphanage until she was released and could claim him.
 Since she had not yet claimed him, at the age of two Antwone was placed in a foster home run by a couple, Mr. and Mrs. Tate.
 Antwone suffers years of physical and emotional abuse at Mrs. Tate's hands and is molested by her adult niece Nadine.
 He finally leaves the home at age 14.
 After living out on the streets for the next few years, he decides to join the U.S. Navy to make something out of his life.

 The rough life he had as a child has caused him to have a violent temper; after getting into a fight with a fellow sailor, Antwone is sentenced at a captain's mast to be demoted, fined, and restricted to the ship for 45 days.
 His commanding officer also orders him to go to psychiatric treatment.
 Antwone goes in to meet Dr. Jerome Davenport, who attempts to get him to open up.
 Antwone is at first extremely resistant, but gradually comes to trust Davenport and opens up about his traumatic childhood.
 Meanwhile, Antwone develops feelings for fellow Navy sailor Cheryl.
 With Antwone still getting into altercations, Davenport tries to explore his feelings for Cheryl in order to channel Antwone's feelings into something positive.
 Antwone finally goes on a date with Cheryl and establishes a relationship with her.